reddykishore17/Color-Replacement-using-OpenCV/README.md

 1. The video frames are read and converted from BGR to HSV color space.
 2. A color range is defined (using HSV values) to create a binary mask.
 3. The mask isolates regions containing the target color.
-4. The selected color is replaced with a new color of choice.
+4. The selected colors is replaced with a new color of choice.
 5. The processed frame is displayed in real time, showing the transformation effect.

 ## Real-World Applications